Living Resource

 gpt-oss-20b Matches o3-mini on common benchmarks Strong for its size class Competitive with o3-mini 21B total / 3.6B active MoE.
 Apache 2.0 with usage policy.
 Runs on 16GB devices.
 128K context.

-OLMo 3 32B-Think Leading fully-open reasoning model Strongest open-traceable reasoning in late-2025/early-2026 Competitive among fully-open releases Released November 2025.
+OLMo 3 32B-Think Leading fully-open reasoning model Strongest open-traceable reasoning in late-2025/early-2026 Competitive among fully-open releases Released late 2025 (paper posted Dec.
+15, 2025).
 Full model-flow traceability and open training recipe.
-Replaces OLMo 2 as the "truly open" flagship.
+The benchmark for fully-open transparency — not the highest raw capability, but the most auditable stack available.

 How to use benchmarks correctly